John J. Leary Jr.: Reporting with the New York World

 Leary was working with the New York World, in 1920, when he was awarded the Pulitzer Prize for Reporting.
 He was awarded the prize for his series of articles written during the national coal strike during the winter of 1919.
 The reports covered labor issues and strikes during the West Virginia coal wars.

 In his book, No Longer Newsworthy: How the Mainstream Media Abandoned the Working Class, Christopher R. Martin described Leary as "the first star labor reporter in the United States."
 Leary had begun covering the labor disputes, strikes and violence, between the United Mineworkers of America and the mine operators, beginning in 1918.
 His Pulitzer prize-winning stories were the first to be awarded the prize for labor reporting.

 His story, "Coal Strike in West Virginia," (December 9, 1919, New York Herald) was reported on by various union labor journals all over the country, noting that he promised to continue reporting on the violence and efforts to stop unionization in Logan County, West Virginia.

-The Buffalo Labor Journal ran one story headline, in December of 1919, that read:
+The Buffalo Labor Journal ran one story headline, in December 1919, that read:

-The journal article reported on "conditions that bordered on feudalism," in an effort to prevent future unionization in the Guyan River coal fields, in Guyan Valley, Huntington, West Virginia.
+The journal article reported on "conditions that bordered on feudalism," to prevent future unionization in the Guyan River coal fields, in Guyan Valley, Huntington, West Virginia.

 As the fight to allow unions to speak with non-union coal miners in West Virginia continued, the coal companies fought with injunctions against the union members.
 Leary described the filing of injunctions as showing "that, as usual with West Virginia decrees, they are sweeping...No gains in membership in the recently formed local unions in the Winding Gulf field have been made since the injunction order, cheerfully comments one West Virginia mine operator."

 Leary continued reporting on the labor issues in West Virginia, writing, in 1922, about the inaction of then, Secretary of State, Herbert Hoover, and congress.
 In his article, "Coal-The Roosevelt Way Out," he wrote "'There is, " Secretary Hoover declared when the subject was put up to him, "no machinery for the purpose.
 We can only wait on developments."'
 He added that although President Harding had given much attention to the issue, "the attitude of official Washington reflects...the attitude of the man in the street...he knows that the situation is bad.
 But there have been situations as bad before and we have, some way or other, muddled through.'"

 On Theodore Roosevelt

-Leary's collection of conversations with Theodore Roosevelt, the 26th President of the United States, was published in a book titled, "Talks with T.R.," first published in 2014.
-Roosevelt died in January of 1919, Leary was one of a very few number of people who had the opportunity to interview him, in-depth.
+Leary's collection of conversations with Theodore Roosevelt, the 26th President of the United States, was published in a book titled, "Talks with T.R.," first published in 1920.
+Roosevelt died in January 1919, Leary was one of a very few number of people who had the opportunity to interview him in-depth.